oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 print("\nResponse:\n", response.get("output"))
 ```

 The output would be similar to below

     Entering new AgentExecutor chain...
     Thought: I will use the 'Get User Name' tool to extract the user's name from the chat history.
     Action: Get User Name
-    Final Answer: Your name is Homer Simpson.
+    Final Answer: Your name is Homer.
 Is there anything else I can help you with?

     Finished chain.

 Response:
-     Your name is Homer Simpson.
+     Your name is Homer.
 Is there anything else I can help you with?

-Notice it responds back with your name as you entered in Introduction and retained in Contect Memory.
+Notice it responds back with your name as you entered in Introduction and retained in Context Memory.

-## Example 2: Get name from DB -- Testing reteriving relational data from database
+## Example 2: Get name from DB -- Testing retrieving relational data from database

 In this example, we'll evaluate the agent's ability to retrieve information from a relational database—a key and powerful capability.
 By leveraging both the database and the language model, the agent can generate the desired output using its available tools.